Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 I know it's been forever, but there's arrests that are still being processed and people going to court and everything else like that.

-I'll get what Christina about the young Dolph case.
+I'll get with Christina about the Young Dolph case.

-So they said in the chat, lace of cases.
+They said in the chat, list of cases.

 Make a funny accent.